the French flag

 Summary: The Communist Manifesto

 Written in 1848, the Communist Manifesto was first published anonymously.
-Co-written by Marx and his friend Engels, it offers a detailed critique of the capitalist system, as well as of other forms of socialism.
+Co-written by Marx and his friend Engels, it offers a detailed critique of the capitalist system and of rival forms of socialism.
 It then outlines the aims of communism and the various methods proposed to achieve them, such as collective ownership.

-At the time when Marx and Engels were writing this Manifesto, various communist parties across Europe were emerging as significant political forces, alarming both rulers and the Pope: A spectre is haunting Europe—the spectre of communism.
-1.
+At the time Marx and Engels were writing this Manifesto, various communist parties across Europe were emerging as significant political forces, unsettling rulers and the Pope alike: A spectre is haunting Europe—the spectre of communism.1.

 Through this work, Marx and Engels sought to define the origins and aims of this burgeoning political movement.